Skip to content

 Most applications should use <Stream> from @adamo/react instead.
 These low-level APIs are for advanced use cases such as custom rendering pipelines, XR/VR, or non-React environments.

 The main entry point.
-Manages the full pipeline: Zenoh subscription, FEC recovery, TWCC feedback, NACK retransmission, H.264 decoding via WebCodecs, and rendering to a canvas.
+Manages the full pipeline: subscription, FEC recovery, TWCC feedback, NACK retransmission, H.264 decoding via WebCodecs, and rendering to a canvas.

 import { createStreamPlayer } from "@adamo/media";